 Follow the DOPE Project on Facebook and Twitter

-The DOPE Project offers a basic and comprehensive training on overdose for staff, residents, and clients in SRO hotels, shelters, treatment programs, and other community settings.
+The DOPE Project offers a basic and comprehensive training on overdose for staff of San Francisco service providers working with people who use drugs who may be at risk of overdose.
 The training runs between one and two hours, but can be modified to meet your needs.
-We teach:
+Overdose training and development of agency protocols is provided free of charge to San Francisco service providers.
+The training includes:

 - What causes an overdose